netfoundry/minimal-mistakes/docs/_pages/v2/reference.md

 ### Network Orchestration Platform API

+The Network Orchestration Platform API is the primary programming interface to the CloudZiti platform.
+It is a RESTful API that provides a set of resources and methods to manage CloudZiti Networks.

+The Swagger UI page provides a graphical, interactive playground for the API and is generated from [the OpenAPI 3.0 specification](https://gateway.production.netfoundry.io/core/v2/docs/openapi-v3.yaml).

 [Swagger UI](./core){: .btn .btn--info .btn--x-large}

+The AsciiDoc documentation web site has some of the same information as the Swagger UI.
+This is a text-based reference format with examples.

 [AsciiDoc](https://gateway.production.netfoundry.io/core/v2/docs/index.html){: .btn .btn--info .btn--x-large}{:target="_blank"}

 ### Identity API

+The Identity API is part of the CloudZiti platform, and provides a RESTful interface to manage identities and organizations.

 [AsciiDoc](https://gateway.production.netfoundry.io/identity/v1/docs/index.html){: .btn .btn--info .btn--x-large}{:target="_blank"}

 ### Permissions API

+The Permissions API is part of the CloudZiti platform, and provides a RESTful interface to manage permissions objects such as roles.

 [AsciiDoc](https://gateway.production.netfoundry.io/auth/v1/docs/index.html){: .btn .btn--info .btn--x-large}{:target="_blank"}